 Check the tires carefully for cuts, damage or excessive wear.
-See Section 7-2 for additional information.
+See page 226 in Section 7-2 for additional information.
 When checking the tires, make sure no nuts are missing, and check the nuts for looseness.
 Tighten them if necessary.